yoanisgil/flocker-cluster/README.md

 Let's break goal #1 into pieces:

-    1.a - The Jenkins Master can run in any node of the Swarm Cluster 1.b - The deployment of the Jenkins Master must be durable
+    1.a - The Jenkins Master can run in any node of the Swarm Cluster.
+    1.b - The deployment of the Jenkins Master must be durable.

 The first item does not take much thinking, nor much time to implement, since all we need is a properly configured Swarm Cluster and that's about it.
 But having a durable deployment of the Jenkins master, well that's where the fun begins :).

 But first, what does *durable deployment* means in this specific context?
 What I'd like to achieve is:

-    1 - In the case of failure, like when a Swarm Node crashes, we should not incur in any data loss (and possible no data corruption).
+     - In the case of failure, like when a Swarm Node crashes, we should not incur in any data loss (and possible no data corruption).
-    2 - It should be as easy as possible to relocate the Jenkins Master to a different node on the Swarm Cluster while keeping all existing build configurations, jobs definitions, etc.
+     - It should be as easy as possible to relocate the Jenkins Master to a different node on the Swarm Cluster while keeping all existing build configurations, jobs definitions, etc.

 If you've been into Docker long enough you will know that those two statements above are not easy to deal with, specially in the context of a Swarm Cluster.
 Why?

-To start with we need to make sure that the Jenkins installation folder it's externalized, i.e it's placed inside a data volume so that changes made to the Jenkins configuration can survive across containers.
+To start with we need to make sure that the Jenkins installation folder it's externalized, i.e it uses a data volume so that changes made to the Jenkins configuration can survive across containers.
 But this is not good enough in the case of Swarm Cluster since the container might be scheduled for execution in any node of the Swarm Cluster.

 Luckily for us support for volume plugins was added as an [experimental feature in Docker 1.7.0](https://github.com/docker/docker/blob/master/CHANGELOG.md#170-2015-06-16) and made it to production grade [at version 1.8.0](https://github.com/docker/docker/blob/master/CHANGELOG.md#180-2015-08-11) .
 So, how exactly does volume plugins comes into rescue?
 Let's take a look at the [Volume Plugin documentation](https://docs.docker.com/engine/extend/plugins_volume/):